SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 <img src={useBaseUrl('img/integrations/amazon-aws/Amazon-RDS-Aurora-Generic.png')} alt="Amazon RDS dashboard" />

-### 04. Amazon RDS Aurora MySQL
+### Aurora MySQL

-**Amazon RDS Aurora MySQL** dashboard provides intuitive Aurora MySQL performance data from across your infrastructure for latency, throughput, active and blocked transactions, queries, login failures, and replica lag.
+The **Amazon RDS - Aurora MySQL** dashboard provides intuitive Aurora MySQL performance data from across your infrastructure for latency, throughput, active and blocked transactions, queries, login failures, and replica lag.

 Use this dashboard to:
 * Monitor the health and performance of your RDS Amazon Aurora MySQL instances and cluster.